Shifting Financial Marketing into Gear

 Financial Marketing is a Process: Defining and Executing an End-to-End Marketing Process

-Whether you’re a fund manager, investment advisor or broker, whether you’re selling retail or institutional trading, or raising assets for a fund—marketing starts with a process.
-The goal of a well-defined marketing process is to generate leads that can then be converted to clients through the efforts of automated marketing and sales tactics.
+Whether you’re a fund manager, investment advisor or broker, whether you’re selling retail or institutional trading, or raising assets for a fund—financial marketing starts with a process.
+The goal of a well-defined financial marketing process is to generate leads that can then be converted to clients through the efforts of automated marketing and sales tactics.

 The leads generated by your offers are best managed within a customer relationship management (CRM) software.
 A good CRM allows businesses to not only store client info and track a sales process, but to gain insight into customer and lead behaviors so they can be marketed to according to their actions.